- 51.25% greenhouse gas emission reduction since 2010

 Business growth and resource efficiency go hand in hand for Nestlé in UK and Ireland

-As one of the world’s biggest food and drink businesses, Nestlé is clear about its approach to sustainability: it wants to grow its company while reducing its impact on the environment.
-This means committing to reduce greenhouse gas (GHG) emissions, use resources efficiently and encourage biodiversity in the areas where it has offices, facilities and factories.
+Nestlé is one of the world’s biggest food and drink companies, with a significant footprint, which brings both challenges and opportunities.
+Their environmental aims are; to grow while reducing its environmental impact, reduce greenhouse gas (GHG) emissions, use resources efficiently and encourage biodiversity in the areas where it has offices, facilities and factories.

 When it comes to biodiversity, the company has integrated a ‘Working with Nature’ strategy to identify the key impacts and dependencies on nature across Nestlé in the UK and Ireland, implementing collaborative improvement plans for priority areas.